 Ingredient percentages don’t disclose delivery systems or unique technologies used in a product, to overcome stability and bioavailability challenges.
 Chemists utilize permeation enhancers, including encapsulated delivery systems such as liposomes, niosomes, and microencapsulation, to aid in the delivery of an active.
 Chemists also utilize these delivery systems for actives that may be chemically unstable or prone to oxidation.
 These systems enhance stability, safety, and efficacy by reducing active ingredient degradation, allowing for controlled release of the active, and improving skin penetration.
 Encapsulation also allows an active to be more bioavailable at a fraction of the typical use level.
 Efficacy using an encapsulated bioactive at a low percentage can be the same or greater than a high dosage level of the free bioactive due to enhanced bioavailability and stability.
 Naturium uses specialized delivery systems to aid in stability, efficacy, and skin tolerability of L-ascorbic acid and retinol.
 These delivery systems allow our retinol, vitamin C, niacinamide, and salicylic acid to be stable and compatible in our Vitamin C Super Serum Plus.
 Delivery systems and unique technology cannot be obtained from simply knowing the ingredient percentages.

 Ingredients in a formula don’t work independently and ingredient percentages can’t tell you possible synergy that can occur.
 Sometimes the whole is more than the sum of its parts and a combination of ingredients provides better results than predicted if each ingredient were used independently.
-Our multi peptide eye cream contains two signaling molecules, palmitoyl tripeptide-1 and palmitoyl tetrapeptide-7, that synergistically induce dermal remodeling by aiding in collagen, fibronectin, and hyaluronic acid synthesis.
+A well known raw material on the market called Matrixyl 3000 contains two signaling molecules, palmitoyl tripeptide-1 and palmitoyl tetrapeptide-7, that synergistically induce dermal remodeling by aiding in collagen, fibronectin, and hyaluronic acid synthesis.
 Tissue cultures show that the combination increased synthesis of the skin matrix with greater efficacy than what was expected as the sum of the individual peptides.
 This phenomenon can’t be explained by an ingredient deck or percentages.

 Ingredient percentages don’t disclose the blends or trade names of active ingredients in a formula.
 Many times ingredients are offered as a blend and each blend is a mini formula itself.
 These blends are often accompanied by in-vitro, in-vivo, or ex-vivo testing to provide insight into the theoretical efficacy, if used in a finished product.
 These blends are also tested for safety and have suggested use levels, pH conditions, and incompatibilities.
 These blends, identified by trade names, need to be broken down into their individual components for an ingredient label.
 Chemists find it more useful to speak about trade names rather than INCIs when describing ingredients in a formula.